You may read and write lots of notes every year, but the only notes your patients review are their own. Increasingly, they add a second set of eyes…

 - have more successful conversations and stronger relationships with their doctors

-And keep in mind: Education, clearly marked patient portals, and reminders are important for engaging patients in a practice that is new to them, as well as to most clinicians.
+And keep in mind: Reminding patients that notes are available and providing clearly marked patient portals are both important for engaging patients in a practice that is new to them, as well as to most clinicians.

 Patients notice errors in their notes, and they find some that their doctors feel are serious.
 Correcting errors helps make the record more accurate and can improve patient safety.3 4 5 But changing a record, even in pursuit of clarity or correction, is not easy.
 It is highly dependent on where you practice.

 Bottom line: Whether by addendum, correspondence back and forth, or actual revision…there’s a way to pursue accuracy, and it’s often well worth doing.